ankitasengupta474/celebrity_recognizer/README.md

 1. Create a directory according to your choice

-2. Download the repository files and folders from the repository using git clone command to that particular directory or git clone https://github.com/ankitasengupta474/aichatbot.git AIDemo (where AIDemo is the main folder )
+2. Download the repository files and folders from the repository using git clone command to that particular directory.

 3. Install Python application from www.python.org